Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Computation complexity analysis

-Now we consider part ii.~of the Theorem.
-By $\mathcal{I}$ denote all seeded intervals of length no less than $m \asymp T^{1-w}$.
-Then the total number of evaluations in advanced or combined optimistic search on all seeded intervals in $\mathcal{I}$ is
+\emph{Part \ref{i:cmp2}.} We consider first the optimistic searches on seeded intervals.
+By $\mathcal{I}_{\omega}$ we denote the set of all seeded intervals of length no less than $m \asymp n^{1-\omega}$.
+Then the total number of evaluations in naive and advanced (and also combined) optimistic search on all seeded intervals in $\mathcal{I}_{\omega}$ is of order

+We examine next the NOT selection, and employ the deterministic and nested structure of the seeded intervals $\mathcal{I_{\omega}}$.
+Each seeded interval $I$ is equipped with a boolean variable $b_I$, denoting whether it is needed to be considered or not (its default value being true), and with an integer variable $t_I$, recording the estimated change point location (its default value being zero).